Where we Operate

-The Malartic property is located in the western portion of the province of Quebec, Canada, about midway between the towns of Val D’Or and Malartic and is comprised of 30 mining claims and 3 mining concessions.
+The Malartic property is located in the western portion of the province of Quebec, Canada, about midway between the towns of Val-d’or and Malartic and is comprised of 171 mining claims and 3 mining concessions.
 The property lies at the junction of Dubuisson, Fournière, Malartic, and Vassan townships.

 Gold mineralization at the Malartic property occurs primarily as mesothermal deposits that lie within the north-dipping shear zones and associated felsic to intermediate sills and dikes.
 In addition to the resource areas, previous operators have been actively exploring sub-parallel gold-mineralized horizons within the Malartic property at the North-North, North, and Gold Hawk zones.
 The most significant gold

-mineralization defined to date is currently known in 3 main zones: Marban, Kierens and Norlartic.
+mineralization defined to date is currently known in 3 main zones: Marban Alliance, Kierens and Norlartic.

 - An alternating sequence of sheared ultramafic volcanic rocks and granodiorite dikes;